A Skew-Sensitive Evaluation Framework for Imbalanced Data Classification: Skew-Sensitive Evaluation Framework

-\end{footnotesize} The extension above enables us to capture both skews / imbalances in class cardinalities as well as importances (i.e., the complete design space in Figure \ref{fig:quad-chart}).
-This is a general formulation that can support any importance criteria for weights as long as $0 \leq w_i \leq 1 \text{~and~} \sum_{i=1}^{C}{w_i} = 1$.
-In the next section, we present how weights can be customized for different types of importance criteria.
+\end{footnotesize} This simple yet powerful extension enables us to capture both skews and imbalances in class cardinalities as well as importances (i.e., the complete design space in Figure \ref{fig:quad-chart}).
+This general formulation can support any importance criteria for weights as long as $0 \leq w_i \leq 1 \textrm{~and~} \sum_{i=1}^{C}{w_i} = 1$.
+In the following subsections, we present general use of WBA with custom weights, for other scalar metrics, as well as in improving model training.